Connect with others who understand.

 Researchers have classified scrotal eczema into four different types based on severity and symptoms.

 • Type 3 — Chronic wet scrotal eczema affects the entire scrotum, as well as the insides of the thighs.
-It is characterized by weeping (oozing) that causes the affected skin to start breaking down (maceration) and may lead to painful sores and an unpleasant odor.
+Weeping (oozing) causes maceration (breakdown of the affected skin), which may lead to painful sores and an unpleasant odor.

-• Type 4 — Called ulcerated and edematous scrotal eczema, this type occurs when the skin of the scrotum has become swollen and started to deteriorate (ulcerate).
-The affected area oozes fluid and pus and is very painful.
-Severe cases of type 4 scrotal eczema can result in tissue death (gangrene) that migrates from the scrotum to the lower abdomen and legs.
+• Type 4 — Called ulcerated and edematous scrotal eczema, this type occurs when the skin of the scrotum swells and begins to ulcerate (deteriorate), and the affected area oozes fluid and pus and is very painful.
+Severe cases of type 4 scrotal eczema can result in gangrene (tissue death) that spreads from the scrotum to the lower abdomen and legs.

 What Causes Scrotal Eczema?

-In many cases, scrotal eczema is caused by a number of factors.
-Some forms of the condition are triggered by environmental factors, such as soaps, detergents, or allergens (such as pollen or animal dander).
+Scrotal eczema can be caused by many factors.
+Some forms of the condition are triggered by environmental factors.
+These may include soaps, detergents, or allergens such as pollen or animal dander.
 What’s more, several different types of eczema can affect the scrotum.

 Stress

-Stress has been found to play a key role in the development of eczema on the scrotum.
-When stress leads to an itching sensation, scratching this itch results in a psychological feeling of relief.
-This rewarding sensation thus leads to further scratching, which can, in turn, worsen eczema symptoms.
-This cycle continues to worsen the condition until this itch-scratch cycle is broken.
+Stress is linked to eczema of the scrotum.
+When stress leads to an itching sensation, scratching the itch results in a feeling of relief.
+This rewarding sensation leads to further scratching, which can worsen eczema symptoms.
+This cycle continues to worsen symptoms until the itch-scratch cycle is broken.

 Irritants

-Occupation-related scrotal eczema may also occur when a person’s job exposes them to irritating chemicals or products.
-High temperatures, sweating, excessive sitting, and protective work uniforms all increase the skin’s absorption of irritating substances, increasing the risk of allergic contact dermatitis and irritant contact dermatitis.
+Occupation-related scrotal eczema may occur if your job exposes you to irritating chemicals or products.
+High temperatures, sweating, and protective work uniforms all increase the skin’s absorption of irritating substances.
+This increases the risk of allergic contact dermatitis and irritant contact dermatitis.

 Types of Eczema That Can Affect the Scrotum

-There are three main types of eczema that can affect the scrotum: atopic dermatitis, contact dermatitis, and seborrheic dermatitis.
+Three main types of eczema can affect the scrotum: atopic dermatitis, contact dermatitis, and seborrheic dermatitis.

 Atopic Dermatitis

 Atopic dermatitis is the most common form of eczema.
-It develops when a person’s immune system becomes overactive and sets off inflammatory processes that attack the skin — which has a compromised barrier due to lacking certain proteins.
-Atopic dermatitis most frequently affects the cheeks, arms, legs, and behind the ears.
-However, the condition can also develop on the scrotum, causing persistent itching and dry or scaly skin.
+It develops when a person’s immune system becomes overactive and sets off inflammatory processes that attack the skin.
+Atopic dermatitis usually affects the face, hands, feet, arms, legs, and neck.
+However, the condition can develop anywhere on the body, including the scrotum.
+It causes persistent itching, scaling, and dry skin.

 Contact Dermatitis

 Irritant contact dermatitis is common on the genitals.
-It can result from sensitivity of the skin, as well as sweat, frequent contact between areas of skin, and friction from clothes.
+It can result from sweat, frequent contact between areas of skin, and friction from clothes.
 Soaps, body washes, moist towelettes or toilet paper, and other products that come into contact with the genitals can also trigger irritant contact dermatitis.

 Seborrheic Dermatitis